-Can my student get the personal attention necessary to succeed?
+Can my son/daughter get the personal attention necessary to succeed?

 Students are assigned an academic advisor during summer orientation based on their college or major.
 Many faculty also advise students on an informal basis.
 Our Academic Advising Center and Academic Resource Center offer a host of academic and personal supports including professional and peer tutoring on a one-to-one and small-group basis.

 We believe we are an exceptional value, but realize that many of our students and their families need our help and support in financing a college education.
-Nearly 70% of our students qualify for need-based financial aid and many qualify for merit scholarships that are awarded without regard to financial need.
+Nearly 85% of our students qualify for need-based financial aid and many qualify for merit scholarships that are awarded without regard to financial need.
 We meet an average of 90% of students’ financial need, significantly above comparable New England institutions.
+Many students qualify for merit scholarships, which are awarded without regard to financial aid.
 We work personally with each student and family to find as much federal, state, institutional, and private fund aid as possible, including grants, loans, and college work study.
 We also offer a monthly payment plan that allows a budgeted approach to paying for college.

 What about housing and dining options?

 New students live together in single, double, triple, or quad rooms.
 Students indicate their housing preferences and are assigned on a first-come, first- served basis.
 Contracts are sent out in mid-May and assignments are made during the summer.